Maritime Guinea

-Maritime Guinea (Guinée Maritime), also known as Lower Guinea, is one of the four natural regions of Guinea.
+Maritime Guinea (Guinée Maritime), also known as Lower Guinea (not to be confused with Lower Guinea, the southern coastal area of the Gulf of Guinea), is one of the four natural regions of Guinea.
 It is located in the west of the country, between the Atlantic Ocean and the Fouta Djallon plateau.
 Conakry, Guinea's capital and largest city, is located in the region.